yang6world/hassio-addons/whisper/DOCS.md

 Path to a converted model directory, or a CTranslate2-converted Whisper model ID from the HuggingFace Hub like "Systran/faster-distil-whisper-small.en".

+If `custom_model_type` is set to `transformers`, a HuggingFace transformers Whisper model ID from HuggingFace like "openai/whisper-tiny.en" must be used.

+To use a local custom Whisper model, first create a `models` subdirectory in the add-on's configuration directory if it does not already exist.
+Then copy your model directory into:
+`/addon_configs/core_whisper/models/<your-model-dir>`.
+Then, set the `custom_model` path to:
+`/config/models/<your-model-dir>`.
+For a local model, the path must start with `/config/models/`, as this is how the add-on accesses your Home Assistant configuration directory through the container's mounted volume.

+### Option: `custom_model_type`

+Either `faster-whisper` (the default) or `transformers`.

+When set to `transformers`, the `custom_model` option must be a HuggingFace transformers-based Whisper model like "openai/whisper-tiny.en".

+**Note:** Initial prompt is currently not supported for transformers-based models.

 ### Option: `beam_size`

 Number of candidates to consider simultaneously during transcription (see [beam search](https://en.wikipedia.org/wiki/Beam_search)).